Last updated on 5 January 2022

-Colic is a confusing condition for parents.
+Colic usually develops within the first few weeks of your baby’s life, and it is a confusing condition for parents.
 Because the symptoms are similar to a myriad of other concerns, it can be hard to know when your baby has colic and when it’s something more serious.
 Here’s what you need to know.

 What is colic?

-Colic happens when your baby cries for over 3 hours per day, more than 3 times per week, for more than 3 weeks.
-A colicky baby is usually healthy, but cries a lot more than it should.
-Researchers believe that 1 in every 10 babies has colic.
-Colic usually develops within the first few weeks of your baby’s life.
+Colic in babies may be defined as crying for over 3 hours per day, more than 3 times per week, for more than 3 weeks.
+A colicky baby is usually healthy, but cries a lot more, often for no clear reason.
+Researchers estimate that 1 in every 10 babies has colic.

-Colic can be distressing for you and your baby.
-It can be hard to cope with a new baby at the best of times, so when your baby is constantly upset, it can cause you undue stress.
+While colic can be baffling and distressing for both you and your baby, it is not a disease.
+However, it can be hard to cope with a new baby at the best of times, so when your baby is constantly upset, it is only natural to feel stressed.

 The general signs of colic are similar to the symptoms of other conditions, so do pay close attention to the specifics.
 Take note if your baby: